ducdv98/ng-screenshot-to-code/project-docs/implementation/implementation-status.md

-# ng-screenshot-to-code Implementation Tasks
+# Implementation Status Report

-This document outlines all tasks required to implement the enhancements for the ng-screenshot-to-code project, based on the project enhancement documentation.
+This document provides the current implementation status of the ng-screenshot-to-code project based on the phased development approach.

 ## Phase 2: Enhanced Core Conversion & Preview ✅